cgerull/vagrant-single/README.md

+# Vagrant Single

-# Install and run a virtual machine on your host
+Install and run a virtual machine on your host

 The installation can be used for local development or testing.
 Please change the parameter in Vagrantfile to suit your needs.

-This script will install 1 virtual machine with Ansible and docker provisioned.
+This script will install 1 virtual machine with Ansible and Docker provisioned.

 ## Vagrant